Frotrej/Zombie-Shooter-2D/README.md

 # Zombie-Shooter-2D
-Shooter where you shoot zombies
+2D Shooter where you shoot zombies.
+Not finished obviously.